 How big are the teams?

-Teams are made of 4 to 6 participants.
-An important requirement is that the teams are not pre-arranged, they are built onsite with people who don’t know each other to foster team work and innovation.
+Teams are made of four to six participants.
+An important requirement is that the teams are not prearranged, they are built onsite with people who don’t know each other to foster team work and innovation.

 Which profiles does it require?